ConnorStoneAstro/caskade/docs/source/intro.md

 tensors for each parameter, a single large 1d tensor, or a dictionary with the same structure as the graph.

-## Tutorial
+## Documentation

-The `caskade` interface has lots of flexibility, check out the [Jupyter notebook tutorial](notebooks/BeginnersGuide.ipynb) to learn how to use it!
+For a quick start, jump right to the [Jupyter notebook tutorial](notebooks/BeginnersGuide.ipynb)!